-Farmers looking for advice on soil management best practice can contact the Barenbrug team for more information or can consult The Nutrient Management Guide (RB209) produced by the Agriculture & Horticulture Development Board.
+Farmers looking for advice on soil management best practice can contact the Barenbrug team for more information or can consult RB209 - the Nutrient Management Guide produced by the Agriculture & Horticulture Development Board.
 Last updated in May 2017, this document provides specific recommendations on the use of sulphur, nitrogen, phosphate and potash in relation to grass and forage crops.

-Getting soil structure right is the key to optimising grass growth and quality.
-Our advice is to regularly dig soil assessment pits to examine soil structure and check for compaction.
+Get soil structure right to optimise grass growth and quality.
+Also regularly dig soil assessment pits to examine soil structure and check for compaction.
 An easy way to look for signs of compaction is to take a spade and dig a hole in the field.